wildcat7534/DicoOrdo/README.md

 	to take the index in a list to know which object corresponds to it in the other.
 For example, the index key 0 is coupled with the index value 0.

- l. we must be able to interact with our container object thanks to the square brackets, to recover a
-	value (object [cle]), to modify it (object [cle] = value) or to remove it (del object [cle]).
+ 1. we must be able to interact with our container object thanks to the square brackets, to recover a value (object [cle]), to modify it (object [cle] = value) or to remove it (del object [cle]).

- l.
-When we try to modify a value, if the key exists we overwrite the old value, if it does not exist
-	we add the key-value pair at the end of the dictionary.
+ 1. When we try to modify a value, if the key exists we overwrite the old value, if it does not exist we add the key-value pair at the end of the dictionary.

- l.
-We must be able to know thanks to the keyword in if a key is in our dictionary (key in dictionary).
+ 1. We must be able to know thanks to the keyword in if a key is in our dictionary (key in dictionary).

  l.
 We must be able to request the size of the dictionary with the len function.